livsmorgan/welovesnakes/README.md

 #### Frame
 The majority of the action is going on in the frame.
 This has all of the methods needed to play the game.
 It also invokes the creation of the snake and the creation of the food. <br>
 ##### Snake
 The snake is created when the boolean variable, playing, is true.
 The snake is created using for loops which encode the fillRect squares to make the snake's head and snake's length.
-The colors between the head and the body of the snake are deffering. <br>
+The colors between the head and the body of the snake are deferring. <br>
 <img width="500" alt="Screen Shot 2022-06-01 at 12 04 09 AM" src="https://user-images.githubusercontent.com/89156607/171346917-c975c58f-cf71-4fe4-b894-58e755c57c3e.png"> <br>
 ##### Food
 The food is just a circle that is created when the game is running.
 When the snake collides with the food, the score and snake's body length each increases by 1.  <br>